jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 ## Genomic analyses of _in vivo_ evolution

+In order to try to extrapolate our EE results beyond the conditions tested, we intended to analyze within-patient evolution of pOXA-48 carrying isolates.
+The code employed for this, which results can be found in **Figure 5** is specified in the following subsections.

 #### Variant calling of _in vivo_ evolved clones

 #### GAM model of IS1 transposition _in vivo_

 ## Additional analyses

-In addition to the analyses shown in the main text, we performed complementary analyses to check the sequence of pOXA-48 in each of the strains, calculate the plasmid copy number in each of the samples, etc.
+In addition to the analyses shown in the main text, we performed complementary analyses to check the sequence of pOXA-48 in each of the strains, calculate the plasmid copy number in each of the samples, calculate the genomic IS1 copy number in the genome of each strain, etc.

+#### Calculation of plasmid copy number (pOXA-48 and all the other plasmids for each strain)

+#### Calculation of genomic IS1 copy number

+To determine

 #### Checking pOXA-48 sequence